dfelinto/blender-manual/manual/modeling/curves/structure.rst

 ^^^^^^^^^^^^

 There are four Bézier curve handle types.
-They can be accessed by pressing :kbd:`V` and selecting from the list that appears, or by pressing the appropriate hotkey combination.
+They can be accessed by pressing :kbd:`V` and selecting from the list that appears.

 .. figure:: /images/modeling_curves_structure_bezier-handle-types.png
    :align: right